NorthStar-7/Scroll_Dungeon/README.md

 when jumping, move up at a speed depending on how long ago you jumped (accelerate early, decelerate then stop later), then fall down at a speed depending on how long ago you began falling (slow early, then accelerate to max gravity later) until you either die or land on a platform, then you go back to resting.

+if you lose you don't get a kiss from lebonbon

 Environnement class:
 element-type: normal platform